kohler/peteramati/doc/psetsjson.md

     The maximum number of points for this entry.

+* `hide`: boolean

+    If true, then students cannot see this grade (graders can).

 * `hide_max`: boolean

-    If true, then only graders can see the value of `max`.
+    If true, then students cannot see the value of `max` (graders can).

 * `is_extra`: boolean

     If true, then this is an extra-credit entry.

+* `no_total`: boolean

+    If true, then this grade is not included in the total.

 Grade entries are displayed in order.
 Alternately, you can provide a `grade_order` setting in the problem set; this should be an array of entry